MA Preparatory Program in Buddhist Studies with Himalayan Language

 MA Prep Application and Admission

-Candidates who have completed higher secondary school (through grade 12) and have a BA degree from a recognized university are eligible to apply for the program and should visit the admissions section of this website before applying.
+Applicants who have completed higher secondary school through grade 12 and have a Bachelor's degree from an accredited institution with a cumulative grade point average (CGPA) of at least 3.0 on a four point scale are eligible to apply for the program and should visit the admissions section of this website before applying.

 MA prep program applicants are encouraged to apply for a fall semester start, because first, third, and fifth-semester language classes are offered only in the fall, with second, fourth, and sixth-semester classes offered in the spring.